Skip to main content

 Oil Line: Exterior

-The issue with factory brakes has always been the calipers, they are floating with usually ONE large piston paired with a small brake pad size, thus small braking surface.
+The limitation with factory brakes has always been the calipers—they are typically floating designs using a single large piston paired with a relatively small brake pad surface, resulting in reduced braking area and performance.

-This kit replaces the inferior factory calipers with a 4 piston caliper, Teflon coated steel lines and performance street pads that will improve pedal modulation and stopping performance significantly.
+This kit replaces those factory calipers with a fixed 4-piston design, along with Teflon-coated steel lines and performance street pads, improving pedal feel, modulation, and overall stopping performance.

 It’s time to ditch the floating calipers and upgrade to OEM+.